shaloo/docs.arcana/docs/faq/faq_db.md

 # Dashboard

-Frequently asked questions about using the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) to configure an application before integrating it with the Auth SDK.
+Frequently asked questions about using the [Arcana Developer Dashboard]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) to configure authentication settings before integrating an app with the Auth SDK.

 ## General